II session 15 – 27.07.2026

 Mateusz Szmyt

 graduated with distinction from the Z. BrzewskiSecondary Music School and with honours from the Chopin Academy of Music in Warsaw, studying the cello with prof. T. Strahl, and further-ing his solo-cellist studies with P. Buck in Stuttgart.
 At present he is a cellist with Warsaw’s National Philharmonic Orchestra, a cello teacher at Warsaw’s Chopin Univ. of Music, a long – serving teacher at the Z. Brzewski Music School and assistant to prof. T. Strahl.
 He has often been awarded by jury members for excellent preparation of his students for competitions.
 Indeed they have won prizes at several dozen nat. and internat. competitions.
-Twice awarded first prize by the Art Education Centre for a notable contribution to artistic education in Poland, in 2018 he received a Distinguished Services to Polish Culture award
+Twice awarded first prize by the CEA for a notable contribution to artistic education in Poland, in 2018 he received a Distinguished Services to Polish Culture award

 Double bass